angular/angular/adev/src/content/guide/elements.md

 Previously, when you wanted to add a component to an application at runtime, you had to define a _dynamic component_, and then you would have to load it, attach it to an element in the DOM, and wire up all of the dependencies, change detection, and event handling.

-Using an Angular custom element makes the process simpler and more transparent, by providing all the infrastructure and framework automatically &mdash;all you have to do is define the kind of event handling you want.
+Using an Angular custom element makes the process simpler and more transparent, by providing all the infrastructure and framework automatically —all you have to do is define the kind of event handling you want.
 \(You do still have to exclude the component from compilation, if you are not going to use it in your application.\)

 The following Popup Service example application defines a component that you can either load dynamically or convert to a custom element.